syricano/belsy-final/README.md

 - Explore the restaurant’s menu and drinks
 - Register and login as users
 - Book a table online
+- (Admin) Manage bookings and menu content from a secure dashboard

-This project will be built incrementally, starting with essential user-facing features and a solid authentication system.
-Future phases may include eCommerce features like placing orders online.
+This project is built incrementally, beginning with user-facing features and admin control.
+Future phases may include eCommerce-style online ordering.

 ---